 Anemia is a condition where the number of healthy red blood cells (RBCs) in the blood is lower than normal.
 RBCs transport oxygen throughout the body, so a shortage of these cells can be serious.

 Iron-deficiency anemia is the most common type of anemia.
 It commonly affects children and women of all ages – especially women who are menstruating.
-It's estimated that at least 2 out of every 10 women in North America have iron-poor blood.
+It's estimated that at least 2 out of every 10 women in North America does not have enough iron in her blood.
 It can also seriously affect men when it is caused by colon polyps, colon cancer, or other gastrointestinal (GI) malignancies (cancers).
 Iron-deficiency anemia is often one of the first warning signals that a person may have a GI malignancy.

 Sickle cell anemia is another well-known type of anemia.
 This condition affects millions of people worldwide.
 It is a hereditary disease, passed on to children by parents with the altered genetic material.
 People most commonly affected include those of African, Middle Eastern, Mediterranean, or Indian descent.
 Every year, 1 in 12 babies of African descent are born with a genetic potential to pass sickle cell anemia on to their children.
 It's estimated that 1 out of 400 babies of African descent will have the disease.

 Aplastic anemia is a form of anemia where the bone marrow stops producing all types of blood cells.
 This type of anemia is very serious, but fortunately rare.
 It affects 2 to 12 out of every 1 million people each year.
 Aplastic anemia occurs in both adults and children.

-Anemia of chronic disease is a mild form of anemia that occurs with people who have diseases that last more than 1 to 2 months.
+Anemia of chronic disease is the second most common form of anemia worldwide.
+It’s a mild form of anemia that occurs with people who have diseases that last more than 1 to 2 months.
 Such diseases include tuberculosis, HIV, cancer, kidney disease, rheumatologic disorders, and liver disease.